BA/MA Option

 Transfer Credit

-BA/MA students may count up to three graduate level courses, for a maximum of 12 credits, toward requirements for the MA degree.
+BA/MA students may count up to four graduate level courses, for a maximum of 15 credits and up to 1 Residence Unit (RU), toward requirements for the MA degree.
 The courses, which must be at the 4000 level or higher, must be approved by the MA Faculty Advisor.
 The Dean of the student’s undergraduate division must also certify that the courses were taken in excess of the requirements for the bachelor’s degree.

 Financial Aid & Housing

 By transferring credits to their MA, students save on the program’s costs.
-For instance, a student who transfers 9 credit points for three courses taken during their senior year can save 25% of tuition fees for the MA.
+For instance, a student who transfers 15 credit points for four graduate-level courses taken during their senior year can save up to 50% of tuition fees for the MA, and a student who transfers 9 to 12 credit points for three graduate-level courses taken during their senior year can save up to 25% of tuition fees for the MA.

 In addition, the European Institute offers financial support to its students, including tuition assistance to qualified students, competitive conference grants and grants to conduct research in Europe, and employment opportunities to select students.